 Research & Publications

 We work closely with researchers with varied expertise.
 While we love the physicists and the chemists who develop novel experimental tools, we cannot live without the biologists and the medics who use these cutting-edge techniques to solve the problems most pertinent to humankind.
 We even have an anthropologist.
-We are always interested in innovators, the creative thinkers, the dreamers, and the doers.
+We are always interested in innovators, creative thinkers, dreamers, and doers.

 If you want to discover the world of native mass spectrometry, we want to hear from you.